nushell/nushell.github.io/book/dataframes.md

 6,11,0.1,0.0,b
 ```

+> Note: Use the `dataframe load` command to create the new variable

-Now, with the second dataframe loaded in memory we can join them using the column
+Now, with the second dataframe loaded in memory we can join them using the
-called `int_1`
+column called `int_1`

 ```
 > $df | dataframe join $df_a [int_1] [int_1]